Reisyukaku/ReiNX/README.md

 * FS patches on the fly (NCA verify/cmac and optional nogc)

-* Exclusive ReiNX sysmodules with built in ES patches
+* Exclusive ReiNX sysmodules

+* ES patch in RXP patch format (used with custom loader.kip)

 **Official thread:**